acmutd/portal-backend/functions/src/application/readme.md

 This functions queries the `typeform_meta` firestore collection with the `typeform_id` to see whether there exists a confirmation email that should be sent.
 If the exists information regarding the Sendgrid template / sender information then this firestore trigger will call the Sendgrid API to send out that specific email.
 Adding a new configuration can be done through the officer utility [Sendgrid x Typeform](https://survey.acmutd.co/email).

+Note: While the confirmation emails feature is still functional.
+There is now a much better to way to link typeforms + portal + sendgrid.
+Use the typeform adder --> [link](https://survey.acmutd.co/form).
+More documentation can be found in Drive > Officer Tools.

 ##### Custom Actions

 Sometimes we want to perform a custom action based on the submission of a typeform.
 These are typically the internal utilities made for the ACM officer to refine workflows.
 All custom action functions are saved in [Custom Actions](../custom).
 These are also Firestore Triggers and get executed anytime a new document is created.
 The following functions have custom triggers: